Meal Plan FAQs

 Will food options address the needs of those who have allergies, special dietary preferences, and/or dietary restrictions?

 Harvest Table Culinary Group at Redlands is committed to the unique dietary needs of our guests.
 Made without gluten, vegan, and vegetarian options will always be available, there will be interactive technology to guide healthy choices, and food options will be labeled.
-Our Health and Wellbeing Manager is a member of our team and works closely with our chefs and directors.
+We have a Health and Wellbeing Manager on staff that works closely with our chefs and directors to ensure all guests dietary needs are met.

 What if I need to be on campus outside these dates as part of my Bulldog varsity athletic activities during the 2022-2023 school year?